calbertora/DesignPrinciples/README.md

 ### Interface Segregration (ISP)
 - Clients should not depend on unutilised methods
 - Intefaces should not have methods that we do not need

+## Abstraction is good too
+### Dependency Inversion (ISP)
+- High level modules should depend on abstractions
+- Abstractions should not depend on details